2022–23 South Florida Bulls men's basketball team

 The 2022–23 South Florida Bulls men's basketball team represented the University of South Florida during the 2022–23 NCAA Division I men's basketball season.
 The season marked the 51st basketball season for USF, the tenth as a member of the American Athletic Conference, and the sixth season under head coach Brian Gregory.
 The Bulls played their home games at Yuengling Center on the university's Tampa, Florida campus.
+They finished the season 14–18, 7–11 in AAC play to finish in eighth place.
+They lost in the first round of the AAC tournament to East Carolina.

+On March 10, 2023, the school fired head coach Brian Gregory after six seasons.
+On March 29, the school named Kennesaw State head coach Amir Abdur-Rahim the team's new head coach.

 Previous season

 The Bulls finished the 2021–22 season 8–22, 3–15 in AAC play to finish in last place.
 They lost in the first round to UCF in the first round of the AAC tournament.